 If you suffer from anxiety over visiting the dentist, talk to us.
 We understand and we have several sedation options to make your visit less stressful so you can get the dental care you need.

 What we call nitrous oxide is a mixture of 30% nitrous oxide and 70% oxygen.
 This means while you’re breathing it in, you’ll receive more oxygen than when you’re breathing regular air.
 As the gas is inhaled, it passes into your bloodstream and travels to your brain where it interacts with your neural receptors.
 Most patients report feeling relaxed, happy, and comfortable when they are given nitrous oxide.

 Unlike other forms of sedation, which typically involve IV needles or pills, nitrous oxide requires nothing more than wearing a mask during your dental appointment.
 The mask is small and comfortable and only goes over your nose.
 Most patients report feeling the calming effects in under a minute — and the anesthetic properties of nitrous oxide usually set in after two or three minutes.

 Patients who receive nitrous oxide typically report feeling warm and relaxed; some report a “floaty” feeling or overall sense of well-being.
 Some patients experience slight tingling in their arms and legs during their treatment.

 Heavier levels of nitrous can reduce your sense of hearing, which can be helpful for patients who have a difficult time listening to dental drills and other equipment noises.
 For some patients, it even decreases the gag reflex, making it easier for Dr. Patel to complete your treatment.
-A very few patients feel nauseous during nitrous oxide administration – if this happens, just tell us and we will decrease the amount or turn it off.
+Very few patients feel nauseous during nitrous oxide administration – if this happens, just tell us and we will decrease the amount or turn it off.

 For patients who don’t respond well to nitrous oxide, or prefer another method of sedation, oral sedation is another way to reduce your anxiety and relax you without putting you to sleep.